 Start at the HUB or any Voting Site and register to vote to get your free copy of the ArtPrize map.
 Whether you prefer to walk, bike, or ride, it’s easy to get around Grand Rapids and get close to the ArtPrize action.

-ArtPrize Wristband (The Rapid, DASH)
+ArtPrize Metro Pass (The Rapid, Silver Line)

 The Downtown Area Shuttle provides the best transportation in the downtown area.
 DASH West and DASH to the Hill offer a great east-west connection, and the DASH has partnered with ArtPrize to link the DASH North and DASH South routes to create a single north-south transit line during ArtPrize.
 Grab a copy of the ArtPrize Event Guide or check the blog for schedules, maps, and more details closer to the event.